neuecc/UniRx/README.md

 }
 ```

-Kind of Triggers are `ObservableAnimatorTrigger`, `ObservableCollision2DTrigger`, `ObservableCollisionTrigger`, `ObservableDestroyTrigger`, `ObservableEnableTrigger`, `ObservableFixedUpdateTrigger`, `ObservableUpdateTrigger`, `ObservableLastUpdateTrigger`, `ObservableMouseTrigger`, `ObservableTrigger2DTrigger`, `ObservableTriggerTrigger`, `ObservableVisibleTrigger`, `ObservableTransformChangedTrigger`, `ObservableRectTransformTrigger`, `ObservableCanvasGroupChangedTrigger`, `ObservableStateMachineTrigger`.
+Kind of Triggers are `ObservableAnimatorTrigger`, `ObservableCollision2DTrigger`, `ObservableCollisionTrigger`, `ObservableDestroyTrigger`, `ObservableEnableTrigger`, `ObservableFixedUpdateTrigger`, `ObservableUpdateTrigger`, `ObservableLastUpdateTrigger`, `ObservableMouseTrigger`, `ObservableTrigger2DTrigger`, `ObservableTriggerTrigger`, `ObservableVisibleTrigger`, `ObservableTransformChangedTrigger`, `ObservableRectTransformTrigger`, `ObservableCanvasGroupChangedTrigger`, `ObservableStateMachineTrigger`, `ObservableEventTrigger`.

-You can more easily handling, direct subscribe by Extension Methods on Component/GameObject that inject ObservableTrigger automaticaly.
+You can more easily handling, direct subscribe by Extension Methods on Component/GameObject that inject ObservableTrigger automaticaly(except `ObservableEventTrigger` and `ObservableStateMachineTrigger`).

 ```csharp
 using UniRx;